SharePoint/sp-dev-docs/docs/solution-guidance/Use-remote-event-receivers-in-SharePoint.md

 - Complement your change log solution.
 Using the remote event receiver pattern with a change log pattern provides a more reliable architecture for handling all changes made to SharePoint content databases, site collections, sites, or lists.
 Remote event receivers run immediately, but because they run on a remote server, you might encounter a communication failure.
 The change log pattern ensures that all changes are available for processing, but the application processing the changes usually runs on a schedule (for example, a timer job).
 This means that changes are not processed immediately.
 If you use these two patterns together, ensure you use a mechanism to prevent processing the same change twice.
 For more information, see [Query SharePoint change log with ChangeQuery and ChangeToken](query-sharepoint-change-log-with-changequery-and-changeToken.md).

+> [!NOTE]
-**Note**  SharePoint-hosted add-ins do not support remote event receivers.
+> SharePoint-hosted add-ins do not support remote event receivers.
 To use remote event receivers, you need to use a provider-hosted add-in.
 You should not use remote event receivers for synchronization scenarios, or for long running processes.
 For more information, see  [How to: Create an add-in event receiver](https://msdn.microsoft.com/library/office/jj220052.aspx).

 ## Before you begin
 <a name="sectionSection0"> </a>